 Subscriptions API migration guide

-This guide outlines the process of migrating an existing subscription system to one that merchants can access directly in the Shopify admin.
+This guide outlines the process of migrating a legacy subscriptions app to one that is integrated to Shopify Checkout and that merchants can access directly in the Shopify admin.

 Migrating to Shopify comes with a set of UX guidelines and requirements to ensure the best possible merchant experience.
 For more information, refer to UX guidelines for building migration experiences.